 Caring for Barrington Court

 It takes a lot of work to care for Barrington.
-Our resident conservation assistant is currently treating the house to its annual deep clean.
-This helps to control and delay the deterioration of the building and its contents.
+Our conservation staff and volunteers work year round to control and delay the deterioration of the building and its contents.

 But what is the purpose of conservation at a special place like Barrington, which doesn’t have a traditional furniture collection?

-Simply put, conservation is the careful management of change.
-Change is inevitable, but there are many things we can do to slow the process.
-For example, we can reduce the risk of deterioration by creating the best possible environment for the long-term preservation of the house.
+The National Trust defines conservation as 'the careful management of change'.
+Change is inevitable, but there are many things that can slow the process.
 Lyle’s collection of architectural salvage is what brought Barrington back to life after hundreds of years of neglect, and it needs care and attention to prevent it from declining once again.
-This involves monitoring the condition of the house to build a detailed picture of the nature of its spaces, and this in turn tells us how we need to improve conditions to ensure the house survives.
+Monitoring the house builds a detailed picture of the nature of its spaces, which tells the Trust how to improve conditions to ensure the house survives.

-It also involves setting up procedures to combat dangers to the house.
-We call these ‘agents of deterioration’, and there are ten in total: fire, water, loss, physical (general wear and tear), chemical (pollutants or dust), biological (pests), incorrect relative humidity, incorrect temperature and disassociation (loss of context, provenance or significance).
-In a nutshell, conservation is ensuring the house isn’t exposed to any of these dangers by first detecting them, then blocking them, and finally responding to or treating any damage.
+There are 10 key dangers to the house, the so-called 'agents of deterioration': light, fire, water, loss, physical (general wear and tear), chemical (pollutants or dust), biological (pests), incorrect relative humidity, incorrect temperature and disassociation (loss of context, provenance or significance).
+Conservation is ensuring the house isn’t exposed to any of these dangers by detecting them, then blocking them, and finally responding to or treating any damage.
 In other words: looking after what we’ve got, for ever, for everyone.